fxdxdex/fxdx-api-docs/README.md

 # FXDX Market Information API

-### The following documentation provides information about the FXDX Market Information API, which can be used to get price,orderbook,volume etc..
+### The following documentation provides information about the FXDX Market Information API, which can be used to get price, orderbook, volume, etc.

 ## Authentication